Slobidskyi District

 Slobidskyi District (Слобідський район) is an urban district of the city of Kharkiv, Ukraine, named after historical eastern region of Ukraine, Sloboda Ukraine.

 The district was created in 1940 as Kominternivskyi after the Kharkiv Locomotive Factory of Komintern (today Malyshev Factory.
 In May 2016 it was renamed to its current name to comply with decommunization laws.

+Industry and trade

+According to the data of the regional statistics office, 52 subjects of economic activity are registered in the register of industrial enterprises of the district.
+In 2006, more than 18,000 people were employed at processing industry enterprises.

+There are eight leading industries in the structure of the district's industry: